Pearl Izumi Elite Thermal Toe Covers $17.95

 Your super-vented, featherweight road shoes are doing a fantastic job of keeping your feet dry, but the mercury has dropped a few steps, and your toes are feeling a little blue.
 Pull on the Pearl Izumi Elite Thermal Toe Covers and get back to riding.
 The Elite Thermal Toe Covers are ideal for chilly training rides when full shoe covers are overkill but plastic wrap over your socks isn’t cutting it.

 - For best results, take measurements over your underwear.

 Prevent foot pain, keep your toes warm

-Pearl Izumi USA (based near Boulder, Colorado) designs GREAT cold-weather gear - including arm & leg warmers, gloves, thermal caps, and cycling jackets.
+Pearl Izumi USA is based near Boulder CO and they design GREAT cold-weather gear - including arm & leg warmers, gloves, thermal caps, and cycling jackets.

 These Elite toe warmers feature excellent fit, fabric, and QC -per usual from Pearl Izumi.
 Best for riding in 45/50-70* weather.

 For temps below 45*, buy a full shoe cover -like Pearl's awesome P.R.O.
-Barrier WxB shoe covers.
+Barrier WxB shoe covers or heavier.

-Fit: I'm a 45 euro in Sidi and Shimano, the L/XL fits me perfect.
+Fit: I'm a 45 euro in Sidi and Shimano, the L/XL fit perfect.

 The Pearl Izumi website says: the S/M fits 36-42 and the L/XL fits sizes 43-48.